 - Sexual harassment, unwelcome sexual attention, stalking, harassing photographing or photographs or recording or recordings, inappropriate physical contact.

-Those in violation of the code of conduct may be subject to disciplinary action ranging from dismissal from a meeting or event to permanent barring from the Flatiron Institute, as determined on a case-by-case basis by Flatiron representatives or leadership.
+Those in violation of the code of conduct may be subject to disciplinary action ranging from dismissal from a meeting or event to permanent barring from the Flatiron Institute and the Simons Foundation, as determined on a case-by-case basis by our representatives or leadership.

 Adherence to this code of conduct is expected of all staff, visitors, and conference participants.
 This code applies both to in-person behaviors and when using any communication channels, including social media.
 In addition, the code requires all staff, visitors, and participants to respect requests for confidentiality during scientific talks.

-We believe our code of conduct is essential to the success of the Flatiron Institute.
+We believe our code of conduct is essential to the success of our mission.
 Mutual respect for one another will truly stimulate our best performance.

 If you have any questions, or want to report a violation of this code, please email: firstname.lastname@example.org